cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 	laspy, used to read LAS files
 	Tkinter, used to create GUI

+.. role:: python(code)
+   :language: python

+.. warning:

+	Due to a current issue with the most recent version of conda (https://github.com/conda/conda/issues/8404), the above method will not install the pip packages listed in the .yml file.
+To install the necessary pip packages, use :python:`` in addition to the :python:`conda env create --file <evn file name>` command listed above.

 Starting the GUI
 ----------------
 The GUI can be initiated from the command line with the following command (specify the full path of CBlueApp.py if the current directory is not the location of CBlueApp.py):